2022 NSSSA Annual Conference

 Call for Proposals

 Welcome to the online conference presentation submission portal for the National Social Studies Supervisors Association!
-The 2021 NSSSA Annual Conference will be held in Minneapolis, Thursday, November 18, 2021.
+The 2022 NSSSA Annual Conference will be held in Philadelphia, Thursday, December 1, 2022.

 We plan to engage social studies leaders and supervisors from all over the US in a wide variety of relevant and timely topics.

 We invite you to share your work or ideas with our membership during this conference by submitting a proposal to present to NSSSA members.
 Thank you for your interest in NSSSA, and we look forward to seeing you in at the conference!

 Before you begin your submission, please read the General Information carefully.

 All proposals are due March 31, 2022 at 11:59 Eastern Time.
 No submissions will be accepted after the deadline.